riotkit-org/volume-syncing-controller/README.md

 - [x] Rclone configuration using environment variables
 - [x] End-To-End encryption support
 - [x] Periodical synchronization with built-in cron-like scheduler
-- [x] `volume-syncing-operator sync-to-remote` command to synchronize local files to remote
+- [x] `volume-syncing-controller sync-to-remote` command to synchronize local files to remote
-- [x] `volume-syncing-operator remote-to-local-sync` command to sync files back from remote to local
+- [x] `volume-syncing-controller remote-to-local-sync` command to sync files back from remote to local
 - [x] Support for Kubernetes: **initContainer** to `restore` files, and **side-car** to back up files to remote
 - [x] Extra security layer preventing from accidental file deletion in comparison to plain `rclone` or `rsync` usage :100:
 - [x] Non-root container